 Content is a business asset – and to leverage it, you need the ability to adapt it

-When drilled down to the fundamentals, the job of any field marketer is a simple one: to ensure that customers have the right information at the right time to help them along the journey to purchase.
+When drilled down to the fundamentals, the job of any marketer is a simple one: ensure that customers have the right information at the right time to help them along the journey to purchase.

 Companies that are best equipped to provide that information tend to be better at garnering trust, increasing customer loyalty, and boosting sales.
 So when it comes to sales growth, this information (your content) can mean the difference between success and failure.

 92% of marketers say that their company regards content as a business asset.
 When something is deemed valuable to your business, you want to have more of it.
 As such, it comes as no surprise that last year, more than half of businesses reported that they intend to increase their content management spend and output.

 The practicalities involved in creating multiple, compelling, and revenue-generating campaigns are such that your organization is probably creating more content than ever.
 The growth of multi-channel marketing is one of the biggest drivers of this: in all likelihood, you are seeking to build a presence across multiple platforms – each of which needs to be ‘fed’ with a steady stream of fresh content.

 Behind every successful brand, there is usually a strong, universally-applicable central brand message.
 However, for that message to hit home with customers, it may need to be tweaked: hence the need for localized adaptation and other forms of content customization.
 For those teams within your organization who are responsible for content creation, having to handle content adaptation also effectively means a greater content production burden.